 Masters Program Details

-The Masters in Art in Teaching degree is housed in the College of Education, Department of Leadership and Instruction.
-Upon completion of this program, the candidate will meet the requirements to teach grades 6 - 12 in the state of Georgia.
-Candidates will also, meet the requirements for a master's degree.
-The areas in which this degree is available:
+The Masters in Art in Teaching degree is housed in the College of Education Department of Leadership and Instruction.
+Upon completion of this program, the candidate will earn a master's degree that leads to teaching certification in grades 6 - 12 in the state of Georgia.
+The certification areas for which this degree is available include:

 - Broad Field Science

 - Business Education (34 hours)

 Primarily online, with some hybrid courses.
 Two graduate content courses must be taken.
 They may or may not be online.
 Clinical experiences required.

 The University of West Georgia is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACCSCOC).

 This program accredited by NCATE, GAPSC.

 Total semester hours required to earn a degree: 33-34